-Best estate cars to buy in 2020
+Best estate cars to buy 2021

 A good estate car delivers practicality, space and low running costs - here are the 10 best estates on sale in the UK today

 The estate car was once the must-have option for families seeking extra carrying capacity from their new vehicle.
 Today, competition from MPVs and, particularly SUVs, means that estates are less of a default choice, but you overlook them at your peril.
 With such a large variety on sale today, there’s likely to be an estate car suitable for almost everyone, whether they prioritise maximum carrying capacity, style, towing ability, performance or some combination of them all.

 The bread and butter of any great estate is a large, usable boot with a wide tailgate that opens high to avoid bumping your head.
 The best estates will also have a flat load area, with minimal intrusion from the wheelarches and seats which fold flat with ease.

 Cars which offer innovative storage solutions along the sides and under the floor of the boot are winners in our book.
 While ski hatches, load rails and boot dividers go a long way to turning a good estate car into a great one.

 While estates may lack the ultimate versatility of an MPV and the high driving position of an SUV, they tend to serve up a more appealing driving experience than either, while matching or bettering them on the load capacity front.
 It means that, for us, the appeal of the estate car remains strong.
 Below you’ll find what we believe are the best estate cars on the market today...